deantonccns/nodejs_api/README.md

 3. Delete a car.
 Check the car is removed from the database.
 4. Add a new car which id exists.
 5. Delete a car which doesn't exist.
+6. Use a API without setting x-api-key
+7. Invalid input data (JSON)

 ## TSLint
 The project has a configuration for TSLint.
 You can check the ts code via the command